 The following must be enclosed with the filled-out application:

-- Photocopy of applicant’s identification document (i.e., driver’s license, birth certificate, or passport).
+- Photocopy of applicant(s) identification document (driver’s license, birth certificate, passport).

-- Check or money order for $5.00* in U.S. currency payable to the University of Florida.
-If you are sending two or more applications, just send one check for the total amount, not multiple checks of $5.
+- Check or money order for $5.00 per applicant in U.S. currency, payable to the University of Florida.
+If you are sending multiple applications, include one check for the total amount, not multiple checks of $5.
 PLEASE DO NOT SEND CASH.
 PLEASE REMEMBER TO SIGN YOUR CHECKS AND MONEY ORDERS!